 Feathering A tool used in graphic design software that makes the edges of an image appear softer.

 Fill A tool used to fill selected parts of an image with a selected color.

 Filter A filter is a pre-created effect that can be applied to images to acquire a certain look.

 Flexography A printing technique where printing plates are made of rubber or soft plastic material and then stretched around a drum on the press that rotates.

 Flyer A single sheet of paper handed out or posted on a wall to advertise or announce something.

-Font A complete combination of characters created in a specific type of one style and size.
-The set of characters in a font entail the letter set, the number set, and all of the special characters and marks you get when pressing the shift key or other command keys on your keyboard.
+Font A complete combination of characters created in a specific type, style, and size.
+The set of characters in a font entails the letter set, the number set, and all of the special characters and marks you get when pressing the shift key or other command keys on your keyboard.